slow cooker chicken cacciatore

 - You could also make Minestrone for a first course, and then have this Cacciatore as your secondi!

-- The flavors of Caesar Dressing would be amazing with this Cacciatore!
+- The flavors of Caesar Salad would be amazing with this Cacciatore!
 Add a loaf of Italian bread and dinner is served!!

 - For a sweet ending you could make Healthy Tiramisu with Greek Yogurt.